ewolff/microservices-book.com/impressum.md

 ---
-title: continuous-delivery-buch.de Impressum
+title: microservices-book.com Impressum
 ---

 Notice: Since this server resides in Germany, and since the author of the website is German citizen, the German law applies for the entire website.
 Therefore, the contact and imprint are presented in German.

-Angaben gemäß §5 TMG: continuous-delivery-buch.de ist eine private Publikation von Eberhard Wolff, Leobschützer Str.
+Angaben gemäß §5 TMG: microservices-book.com ist eine private Publikation von Eberhard Wolff, Leobschützer Str.
 22, 13125 Berlin; EMail: eberhard.wolff At @ gmail Punkt com.